 Serve these fries with your favorite dipping sauces, or take them to the next level with one of these tasty ideas:

-- Chili cheese fries: Top air fryer French fries with chili and melted cheese for a hearty and satisfying meal.
+- Chili cheese fries: Top fries with chili and melted cheese for a hearty and satisfying meal.

-- Loaded fries: Top air fryer French fries with bacon, sour cream, chives, and other toppings for a loaded and delicious treat.
+- Loaded fries: pile up bacon, sour cream, chives, and other toppings for a loaded and delicious treat.

-- Poutine: Top air fryer French fries with gravy and cheese curds for a classic Canadian dish that’s sure to satisfy.
+- Poutine: fries with gravy and cheese curds for a classic Canadian dish.

-- Truffle fries: Drizzle truffle oil over air fryer French fries and sprinkle with grated Parmesan cheese for a luxurious and indulgent flavor.
+- Truffle fries: Drizzle truffle oil over fries and sprinkle with grated Parmesan cheese for a luxurious and indulgent flavor.

 Storing and heating